-Teachers have a responsibility to

-- fairly, reasonably and consistently, implement the engagement policy - know how students learn and how to teach them effectively. - know the content they teach. - know their students and respond to signs of student disengagement or concern for wellbeing - plan and assess for effective learning. - create and maintain safe and challenging learning environments. - use a range of teaching strategies and resources to engage students in effective learning - review recommendations by professionals for students in their class
+Rights Responsibilities Teachers have a right to Teachers have a responsibility to expect that they will be able to teach in an orderly and cooperative environment fairly, reasonably and consistently, implement the engagement policy be informed, within Privacy requirements, about matters relating to students that will know how students learn and how to teach them effectively. affect the teaching and learning program for that student know the content they teach. that student know their students and respond to signs of student disengagement or concern for wellbeing plan and assess for effective learning. create and maintain safe and challenging learning environments. use a range of teaching strategies and resources to engage students in effective learning review recommendations by professionals for students in their class